hypertidy/futility/README.md

 <img src="man/figures/README-example-2.png" width="100%" />

-I just wrote this as a way to check the timings, of the disussion in this issue [‘Extreme performance regression in gdal_grid with method linear’](https://github.com/OSGeo/gdal/issues/1879).
+I originally t wrote this as a way to check the timings, of the disussion in this issue [‘Extreme performance regression in gdal_grid with method linear’](https://github.com/OSGeo/gdal/issues/1879).
 Looks like there’s a problem with results outside the convex hull ….

 ## Code of Conduct

-Please note that the gdalgrid project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
+Please note that the futility project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.